sr1ch1/apollo-starter/README.md

 ## Getting started

 This project provides a starting point for developing a GraphQL server based on Apollo Server.
-The project comes with a working resolvers and an exemplary implementation of a data source.
+The project comes with working resolvers and an exemplary implementation of a data source.

 Also, unit, integration and API tests are available.
-All implemented [features](docs/features.md) are documents as well as the [application architecture](docs/architecture.md)
+Implemented [features](docs/features.md) are documented and you can find a high-level overview of the [application architecture](docs/architecture.md)

 ### Prerequisites